pandorastrumO/FlaskScrapper/README.md

 # Flask Web App With Scrapy Framework
 > A simple flask app integrated with scrapy framework to run over facebook to mine data
-> Also using embeded twisted reactor along with gunicorn WSGI server for Heorku Usage
+> also using embedded twisted reactor along with gunicorn WSGI server for Heorku Usage

 [![Python Version][python-image]][python-url]
 [![Build Status][travis-image]][travis-url]